KBNLresearch/omSipCreator/README.md

 ### Verify a batch without writing any SIPs

-    omSipCreator verify batchIn
+    omSipCreator [--nochecksums] verify batchIn

 Here *batchIn* is the batch directory.
+Optionally you may use the `--nochecksums` / `-n` flag, which will bypass checksum verification (which can be useful to speed up the verification process for large files).
+Note that the *prune* and 8write* commands (explained below) will *always* do a checksum verification.

 ### Create a sanitised version of a batch

     omSipCreator prune batchIn batchErr

 Here *batchErr* is the name of the batch that will contain all PPNs that have problems.
 If *batchErr* is an existing directory, *all* of its contents will be overwritten!
 OmSipCreator will prompt you for confirmation if this happens: